How to Build a Complete Financial Portfolio

-Many colleges and universities offer professional certification programs such as NYU’s School of Professional Studies; certificates available include Finance, Hospitality and Tourism, Management, Technology, and more.
+Many colleges and universities offer professional certification programs.
+For example, New York University's School of Professional Studies certificates available include Finance, Entrepreneurship, Management, and Technology, among others.
 Some courses and certification programs are available online.

 A great option for many investors is to enroll in basic accounting and finance courses.
-Although the cost may be several thousand dollars, the knowledge you gain can make a significant difference in your income if applied wisely; paying for itself many, many times over.
+Although the cost may be several thousand dollars, the knowledge you gain can make a significant difference in your income if applied wisely, paying for itself many times over.

 Save for Your Children's Education